 In 2011, Gov. Rick Perry vetoed what would have been Texas's first statewide ban on texting while driving, despite the well-documented dangers.
 Perry claimed that a ban would "micromanage" adult drivers' behavior.
 Nonetheless, this doesn't mean you can't hold a texting driver responsible for causing a car wreck—bad driving is bad driving.

-Call the Dallas Personal Injury Lawyers of Crain Lewis Brogdon, LLP
+Call a Dallas Personal Injury Lawyer at Crain Lewis Brogdon, LLP

 As more people use mobile devices like tablets and smartphones to check email and send texts, more people will make poor decisions behind the wheel.
 Taking your eyes off the road—even for a split second—can result in a wreck that can ruin another person's life.
 If you've been injured or your loved one killed in an accident caused because of texting while driving, call (214) 301-5007 or contact us online for a free evaluation of your case.

 Do not let negligent drivers off the hook for your injury—seek justice today.